Network Rail Certification Body: History

+In 2021, NCB was reportedly achieving a turnover of just under £7 million per annum.
+At the time, the organisation was reportedly focused on, in addition to performing its traditional activities on behalf of Network Rail, increasing its third party financed portfolio both within Britain and internationally.

 Corporate leadership

 James Collinson was appointed Director, NCB in April 2012 having been involved in establishing the new company.
 In December 2013 he became managing director on the appointment of Mark Thickbroom to the new role of Finance and Commercial Director for NCB.

 Board of directors

 As of June 2021, the current NCB board members are: